Sohailsaifi/OnlineMCQTestApp/README.md

 # OnlineMCQTestApp
-An intereactive java application for the online examinations containing the MCQ questions.
+An interactive java application for the online examinations containing the MCQ questions.